JacobMooney/javascript-practice-problems/README.md

-#JavaScript Problems for practice
+# JavaScript Problems for practice

-JavaScript practice, many of the problems are sourced from https://www.codewars.com/
+#### JavaScript practice, many of the problems are sourced from https://www.codewars.com/
+Each file contains a link to the code problem, my solution, and some notes at the bottom about the logic I used to solve the problem.